quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 populate the original_destination_connection_id transport parameter, with a length equal to ODCIL, and the retry_source_connection_id transport parameter, with length equal to RSCIL.

+For QUIC versions the service not support, the server MAY use any token format.

 As discussed in {{QUIC-TRANSPORT}}, a server MUST NOT send a Retry packet in response to an Initial packet that contains a retry token.